Hexa Health Benefits

 Gliomas cannot be prevented completely because the significant risk factors for the condition are non-modifiable.
 However, some general strategies can help reduce the risk or aid in early detection.
 These include:

 Diagnosing a glioma involves a team of medical professionals, including neurologists, neurosurgeons, radiologists, and pathologists.
-The process involves a series of tests to help understand the presence, type, and extent of the tumour.
+The process involves a series of tests to help understand the presence, type, and extent of the tumour:

-When consulting a neurologist about a glioma diagnosis, having a well-prepared list of questions is essential.
+When consulting a doctor about a glioma diagnosis, having a well-prepared list of questions is essential.
 This helps individuals understand their condition and the treatment options available.
 Some questions that they can ask include:

 The treatment for the condition varies based on the type, location, size, and grade of the tumour.
 The patient’s age and overall health are also important considerations.
 Commonly performed glioma treatments include: